For Women Scotland Ltd v The Scottish Ministers: Politicians and officials

-Arts and culture
+Following the ruling, a spokesperson for the Republic of Ireland's Equality Minister, Norma Foley, stated that the ruling would not impact trans people in Ireland.

+Celebrities

 J. K. Rowling, who had donated £70,000 to For Women Scotland in support of the case, made a series of posts on Twitter celebrating 16 April as "TERF VE Day".

-Meanwhile, the slogan "Protect the Dolls" – taken from a T-shirt designed and worn by Conner Ives in support of trans rights – quickly became what GQ magazine described as "a rallying cry" among a wide array of actors, models, musicians, and artists in support of the rights of trans women.
+Many other celebrities, however, publicly displayed the slogan "Protect the Dolls" in the immediate aftermath of the decision, the slogan being worn on clothing by a wide array of actors, models, musicians, and artists in support of the rights of trans women.

-Performing arts union Equity stated it was "deeply concerned" by the ruling, and called for other trade unions to "stand in solidarity with those affected by the judgment and to defend trans women and men in the workplace and all walks of life."
-General secretary Paul W. Fleming stated that Equity would be "urgently regrouping to ensure we defend and advocate for trans artists, and others affected."

 On 23 April 2025, an open letter was addressed to the UK arts and culture sector, calling for it to "meet this moment with bravery and solidarity", amid the ruling and the growing number of hate crimes targeting the trans community.
 The letter was signed by over 1,300 writers across the British literature and screenwriting industries, including Michaela Coel, Russell T Davies, and Alice Oseman.

 International

-Human Rights Watch described the ruling as "severely regressive" and in the context of "an often toxic debate about trans rights in the UK, in which trans people are portrayed as a threat to the safety of others".
-They stated the court "failed to enumerate how" protection for trans people under the law "can be effectively implemented", and called on parliament "to amend the Equalities Act to make clear that sex-based protections apply to trans people with a gender recognition certificate."

-ILGA-Europe, which ranks countries based on their LGBTQ rights protections, dropped the United Kingdom to 22nd in Europe - the lowest position for the UK since the rankings started in 2009.
-Between 2011 and 2015 it had been ranked at the top of the list.
+ILGA-Europe, which ranks countries based on their LGBTQ rights protections, dropped the United Kingdom to 22nd in Europe – the lowest position for the UK since the rankings started in 2009.
+Between 2011 and 2015, it had been ranked at the top of the list.
 All points related to legal gender recognition were removed in response to the ruling and EHRC guidance.
-ILGA stated "It is, in fact, impossible for a trans person to be fully legally recognised in their gender identity within the legal framework created by the judgment and interim update."
+ILGA stated: "It is, in fact, impossible for a trans person to be fully legally recognised in their gender identity within the legal framework created by the judgment and interim update."

-Australia's sex discrimination commissioner Anna Cody condemned the ruling, stating that "Human rights belong to everyone.
-Trans and gender diverse people should be safe, respected and legally recognised".
+Australia's sex discrimination commissioner Anna Cody condemned the ruling.

-Following the ruling, a spokesperson for Ireland's Equality Minister, Norma Foley reassured trans people in Ireland that the ruling would not impact them, saying "It is important to note that the UK's Equal Status Act is not equivalent to the Irish Equality Acts, with separate grounds of discrimination and different wording in both pieces of legislation."

-Impact
+Subsequent EHRC guidance

+Following the decision, Kishwer Falkner, chair of the Equality and Human Rights Commission (EHRC), stated that its upcoming code of practice will recognise the ruling by excluding trans women from single-sex spaces, including women's sports and changing spaces, and that the NHS would "have to change" its policy of treating transgender patients in accordance with their declared gender.

+Revised guidance was laid before Parliament on 21 May 2026, with 40 days for legislators to raise concerns before becoming statute.
+The guidance covered facilities and services open to the public, but not staff facilities, with guidance relating to that to be published at a later date.
+This guidance indicated single-sex spaces should be used on the basis of biological sex, and that a third or gender-neutral space could be offered to transgender people.
+In the Equality Impact Assessment, the Office of Equality and Opportunity says that there are concerns of "double exclusion", where it is possible that trans people are barred from both the space aligned with their gender and the space aligned with their birth sex, effectively leaving them with no service at all.
+Their assessment is the likely impact on trans people is negative.
+There are also concerns of "policing of gender", which could lead to increased harassment for trans people and cisgender people who do not conform to traditional gender stereotypes.